 The Human Rights Law Centre actively encourages the participation of students in its work: we believe that students play an important role in our activities and can gain vital experience of human rights work to complement their studies.

 Opportunities include project-led student research assistance and internships, group-based event organisation such as the Annual Student Human Rights Conference and the Human Rights Film Series, or ad-hoc event support.

 Each role is advertised at the start of the academic year and students are recruited following a competitive application process.

 Students are awarded with a certificate following completion of their relevant activity.
 Bursaries are also offered to students to provide financial support for external internships.
-To find out more about the Student Activities Unit, please see the About the Centre Section.
+To find out more about the Student Activities Unit, please see About the Centre.